-As you probably already know, Spaniards really like to complicate things.
-They also want to be really specific about many things, and so they need 100 different words and expressions to say the same thing.
-Well, actually not quite the same thing, but we will get to that a bit later.
+“Does the difference between ‘Hay que’ and ‘Tener que’ seem difficult to you?
+As you probably already know, Spaniards tend to complicate things.
+They also aim to be very specific about many aspects, which is why they have around 100 different words and expressions to convey the same idea.
+‘Hay que’ and ‘Tener que’ could serve as a good example of different ways to express the same thing… well, not exactly the same thing, but we will delve into that shortly.

 The problem that I am going to discuss with you today is about expressing obligation or necessity.
 In English we have modal verbs that help us with this matter.
-However, in Spanish, we have two expressions that basically mean the same thing: tener que and hay que.
-Well, not really, but this is what this post is all about.
-So, I guess that all you need are a pen and a piece of paper and lets get started.
+However, in Spanish, we have two expressions with very similar meaning: tener que and hay que.

 Tener que in Spanish